apache/eventmesh-site/README.md

 ## Development Guide

-- Clone the repository and install the dependencies with NPM
+- Clone the repository and install the dependencies with NPM (Make sure your Node.js version > 14)

 ```sh
 npm install